DinMo

 • Profile Data

-This includes data related to a customer's identity: name, first name, email address, age, phone number, etc.
+This includes data related to a customer's identity: first name, last name, email address, age, phone number, etc.

-Having maximum information about customers has several advantages, including better personalisation of communications and a higher matching rate in third-party tools.
+Having as much information as possible about customers has several advantages, including better personalisation of communications and a higher matching rate in third-party tools.

 • Behavioural Data

-Behavioral data is essential for understanding how an individual interacts with your brand.
-This helps understand what they really seek and the best way to communicate with them (via phone, email, etc.).
+Behavioural data is essential for understanding how an individual interacts with your brand.
+This helps to understand what they are really looking for and how best to communicate with them (via phone, email, etc.).

 • Transactional Data

-Transaction-related data allows tracking the purchase history and understanding buying behaviour (frequency, seasonality, promotion-related incentives, etc.).
+Transactional data makes it possible to track purchase history and understand buying behaviour (frequency, seasonality, promotion-related incentives, etc.).
 This helps identify various buyer groups: big spenders, people who spend little but frequently, people who frequently return their orders, etc.

 • Product Data

-Some CDPs can also centralise product data, even though this is more related to a company than to customers.
-It allows real-time knowledge of product stock levels (for each model, size, color, etc.).
+Some CDPs can also centralise product data, although it pertains more to the company than to individual customers.
+It enables real-time visibility into product stock levels (for each model, size, color, etc.).

 Advantages of a CDP

-A Customer Data Platform allows the implementation of several use cases and frees up time for the teams using it.
+A Customer Data Platform allows the execution of several use cases and saves time for the teams using it.

 1. Consolidation of Customer Data: The number 1 advantage of a CDP is relying on a "single source of truth," providing a holistic and unified view of the customer from multiple sources.

-2. Personalisation of Customer Experiences: From consolidated data, you can further personalise customer experiences based on purchasing behaviors, product preferences, etc.
+2. Personalisation of Customer Experiences: From consolidated data, you can further personalise customer experiences based on purchasing behaviours, product preferences, etc.

 3. Advanced Segmentation: The CDP enables the creation of more precise and sophisticated segments, usually without coding, facilitating campaign personalisation.
 Better segmentation, combined with effective audience strategies, increases the conversion rate.